Maryland is All In for 100% Renewable Energy

 Phasing Out Harmful Waste Incineration

 Incineration threatens local communities and the whole state, which is why many local and statewide groups oppose construction of any new incinerators.
-The Maryland Clean Energy Jobs Campaign is committed to phasing out subsidies for incineration in the RPS.
+The Maryland Clean Energy Jobs Campaign is committed to phasing out subsidies for trash incineration in the RPS.
 New clean energy development from removing waste incineration from the RPS would decrease carbon emissions, reduce healthcare costs, and deliver economic benefits regionally.

 By providing more investments in clean energy and moving away from fossil fuel and trash combustion that release toxic emissions, Maryland would significantly improve the lives for all communities, especially low-income residents and communities of color.